TheCrowned/Post-Pay-Counter/readme.txt

 A paid addon to Post Pay Counter, PRO, will be released soon, adding more new features.

 == Screenshots ==
-1. Post Pay Counter settings page
-2. Use the tooltips beside each field to know what you can do with them
-3. Post Pay Counter general stats (i.e. all author are shown).
+1. Post Pay Counter general stats (i.e. all author are shown).
 The provided datapicker allows to edit the time range and select the wished stats
-4. Post Pay Counter per author stats.
+2. Post Pay Counter per author stats.
 Datapicker avaiable here, too
+3. Post Pay Counter settings page
+4. Use the tooltips beside each field to know what you can do with them
+5. Stats responsive layout
-5. The tooltip with all the counting details
+6. The tooltip with all the counting details